nii-cloud/dodai-deploy/README.md

     sudo $home/script/start-servers production

-### Stop servers
-Execute the following command on the deployment server to stop the web server and job server.
+BTW, You can stop the web server and job server with the following command.

     sudo $home/script/stop-servers

 ## Using web UI
-In the page http://$deployment_server:3000/, you can find guidance and do step by step.
+You can find step-by-step guidance at http://$deployment_server:3000/rest_apis/index.html.

-## Using rest API
+## Using REST APIs
-In the page http://$deployment_server:3000/rest_apis/index.html, you can find a rest api simulator.
-With it, you can know the definitions of APIs.
-Moreover, you can execute APIs by just filling parameters and clicking "Execute" button.
+An API simulator can be found at http://$deployment_server:3000/rest_apis/index.html.
+You can get the list of  REST APIs with it.
+Moreover, you can execute APIs by simply filling in parameters and clicking the "Execute" button.

 ## Notes

-### Cannot use swift as the store of glance
+### Cannot use swift as the image store of glance

-Due to the following bug, swift can't be used as the store of glance.
+Swift cannot be used as the image store of glance because of the following bug. https://bugs.launchpad.net/glance/+bug/862664

-https://bugs.launchpad.net/glance/+bug/862664

-### SSH login nova instance after the testing of nova
+### SSH login nova instance after test of nova

-During the testing of nova, an instance will be started.
+An instance will be started during the test of nova.
 After the test, you can login the instance by executing the following commands.

     sudo -i
     cd /tmp/nova